maxspl/json2splunk/README.md

 # json2splunk

 `json2splunk` is a Python script designed to process and ingest JSON formatted log files into Splunk.
-This script leverages multiprocessing to efficiently handle multiple files and integrates deeply with Splunk's HTTP Event Collector (HEC) to push data.
+This script leverages multiprocessing to efficiently handle multiple files and integrates with Splunk's HTTP Event Collector (HEC) to push data.

 ## Features

+- **CSV files**: Supports also csv files.
 - **Multiprocessing Support**: Utilizes multiple CPUs to process files concurrently with mpire lib (https://github.com/sybrenjansen/mpire).
 - **Flexible File Matching**: Configurable file matching rules based on file name patterns and path suffixes, allowing selective processing of files.
 - **Splunk Integration**: Automates the creation of Splunk indices and HEC tokens, ensuring that data is ingested smoothly and efficiently into Splunk.